Optimal Embeddings of Posets in Hypercubes: Introduction

 This notion is much harder to grasp as it is defined via the hypercube-height, which although we know how to upper bound well, we do not yet understand how to structurally tie it to the poset.
 Hypercube-width is not even a monotone property.
 For example, the antichain of size $\binom{k}{k/2}$ has hypercube-height 1 and hypercube-width $\binom{k}{k/2}$, but adding a chain of length $k/2$ which is less than all elements of the antichain gives a poset with hypercube-height $k/2$ and hypercube-width $k$.
 For any poset that one writes down, we always seem to have $w^*(\mathcal P)\leq |\mathcal P|$, which led to the following.

-\begin{conjecture}[Conjecture 9 in \cite{polynomial}] For any finite poset $\mathcal P$ we have $w^*(\mathcal P)\leq |\mathcal P|$. \end{conjecture} It was shown in $\cite{polynomial}$ that $w^*(\mathcal P)\leq |\mathcal P|h^*(\mathcal P)$, and also that $h^*(\mathcal P)\leq |\mathcal P|^2/4$.
+\begin{conjecture}[Conjecture 9 in \cite{polynomial}] For any finite poset $\mathcal P$ we have $w^*(\mathcal P)\leq |\mathcal P|$. \end{conjecture} It was shown in $\cite{polynomial}$ that $w^*(\mathcal P)\leq |\mathcal P|h^*(\mathcal P)$, and also that $w^*(\mathcal P)\leq |\mathcal P|^2/4$.
 Unfortunately, both lead, in general, to an upper bound that is quadratic in $|\mathcal P|$.

 In this paper we prove Conjecture~\ref{mainconjecture}.
-We first focus on two-layered posets, and present in Section 2 a proof that is taylored for this type of posets -- this proof is guided by the natural intuition that some minimal elements of such an `optimal' embedding may be taken to be by singletons.
-Inspired by this, we present a general proof in Section 3.
+We first focus on two-layered posets, and present in Section 2 a proof that is tailored for this type of posets -- this proof is guided by the natural intuition that some minimal elements of such an `optimal' embedding may be taken to be singletons.
+We emphasise that this proof only works for two-layered posets.

+In Section 3 we prove the conjecture in full generality.
+One may completely skip Section 2 as the proofs are independent -- we included it as it is a more `hands on' proof which can serve as a conceptual `warm-up' for the more general proof.
 Both results have at heart Hall's theorem for bipartite graphs, which helps us replace (in some sense) some sets of an already existing copy of our poset by singletons.
-For completeness, we end the introduction with Hall's theorem. \begin{theorem}[\cite{Hall}] Let $G$ be a finite bipartite graph with bipartite sets $X$ and $Y$, and edge set $E$.
+For completeness, we end the introduction with Hall's theorem. \begin{theorem}[\cite{Hall}] Let $G$ be a finite bipartite graph with bipartite sets $X$ and $Y$ and edge set $E$.
 Two edges are disjoint if they do not share any vertex.
 An $X$-matching is a set of disjoint edges that covers every vertex in $X$.
 For a subset $W$ of $X$, we denote by $N(W)$ the neighbourhood of $W$.
 Then, there exists an $X$-matching if and only if for every subset $W$ of $X$ we have $|W|\leq |N(W)|$. \end{theorem}